OleksiiOleksenko/oleksiioleksenko.github.io/_posts/2016-03-04-normalize_path_without_following_symlinks.md

+---
+layout: post
+date: 2016-03-04 12:00
-Title: Normalize Path without Following Symbolic Links
+title: Normalize Path without Following Symbolic Links
-Date: 2016-03-04 12:00
-Category: IT Ops
-Tags: shell
+tag: "IT Ops"
+comments: true
+---

 Recently I got into a trouble with relative paths used in combination with symbolic links.
 The situation was following.
 I have a link: